Gaurav5289/Multimodel_for_Classification_Captioning/README.md

 # Intelligent Scene Analysis System

 This project is an end-to-end machine learning service that classifies natural scene images, generates descriptive captions, and provides confidence and uncertainty scores, all served via a containerized REST API.
-This was developed as a submission for the ServiceHive AI/ML Intern Assessment.

 ## Key Features